 |INFO 7525||Regulatory Aspects of Smart Contract Automation||2 SH|

 Why Silicon Valley?

-Northeastern University – Silicon Valley is the first in a series of educational hubs embedded directly in select Bay Area companies, featuring a unique blend of online, on-ground, and hybrid courses.
-The Silicon Valley hub offers students connections to a network of more than 4,200 alumni in the Bay Area and over 230,000 alumni worldwide.
+Northeastern University-Silicon Valley is the first in a series of educational hubs embedded directly in select Bay Area companies, featuring a unique blend of online, on-ground, and hybrid courses.
+The Silicon Valley hub offers students connections to a network of more than 4,200 alumni in the Bay Area and more than 255,000 alumni worldwide.

 A Leader in Experiential Learning

 Northeastern’s leadership in experiential learning—the integration of classroom study with professional experience—provides a strong foundation for our students in Silicon Valley.

 As businesses become ever more tech-based and technology becomes more business-based, the demand for a workforce that understands both sides is increasing exponentially.
 Here are a few of the companies where some of our MSIS students are doing their co-ops: